 To prevent gum irritation and buildup of bacteria, dentures need maintenance relatively often.
 They should be removed for a few hours every day (or night) and soaked in a cleaning solution.

-New patients often cite that their new teeth replacement make it hard to speak.
+New patients often report that their new teeth replacements make it hard to speak.
 This often tends to result in awkward social situations, as they can cause clicking and smacking during speech.

 Cost of Denture

 While the cost of a denture set can vary widely, they are usually less expensive than implants.
 While tooth loss results in limited functionality, no matter the solution you use, a denture can offer an inexpensive fix.